wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 The plugin will output various issue types depending on what it detects.
 The issue types it outputs are:

-* `SecurityCheckMulti` - For when there are multiple types of security issues involved
 * `SecurityCheck-XSS`
 * `SecurityCheck-SQLInjection`
 * `SecurityCheck-ShellInjection`